How to Apply

 Once we’ve received your application, we will set up your interview: if you are living overseas this will be an online or telephone interview, but if you are currently in education in the UK we will ask that you attend an interview in person.
 Either way, you can meet an experienced member of academic staff who will talk you through the course.
 All of our courses require a portfolio of work before any decision can be made on an offer of a place; this should be a range of work demonstrating your artistic ability and potential.
 If you’re successful, we’ll send you a letter offering you a place.

-We often use Google Hangout, Zoom and Whatsapp to hold a conversation with international applicants, please let us know if you have a preferred means of contact.
+We often use Google Chat, Zoom and Whatsapp to hold a conversation with international applicants, please let us know if you have a preferred means of contact.